Code-Institute-Submissions/MoeskerDev-ms-project4-baby_NovResub/README.md

 The most common path for a registered user is from the homepage to the login page which leads to the profile page.

 2. As a registered/logged in user:
 * I want to be able to

+3. As a store owner:
+* I want to be able to

 ## Further testing